microsoft/omnichannel-chat-sdk/README.md

     };
     ```

-1. Add following *import* on top of your entry point file
+1. Add the following *import* on top of your entry point file
     ```ts
     import 'node-libs-react-native/globals';
     import 'react-native-get-random-values';